Arborvitae/Geoshape/docs/layermanage.rst

 Layer permissions are set at the time of import.
 Permissions can be adjusted as needed by those who have the proper rights to administer the layer.
 The Permissions window allows you to manage who can view and download the data, who can edit the data, and who can manage the data.

 #.
-Click on the Edit Layer button and select Edit Permissions
+Click on the Change Layer Permissions button

       .. figure:: img/en_layerpermissionsdialog.png